ContactEngineering/topobank/docs/deploy.rst

   Afterwards all exisiting users will be member of the default group (currently: 'all').
   This is needed for publishing.

-- Are there any new permissions introduced for surfaces.
+- Are there any new permissions introduced for surfaces?
 You should fix the permissions for existing surfaces with

   .. code:: bash